MarioTheMythical/bee-swarm-calculator/README.md

 - Amulet stat evaluation - compares users current amulet with the perfect stats to see how many stats are missing.

+- Game guides for beginners, video and text format.

 - Get feedback from the community and add any features requested.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png"/>